Best balance transfer credit cards in Canada for 2023

 Scotiabank Value Visa*

-At a glance: For those already banking with Scotiabank, the Scotiabank Value Visa offers an enticing balance transfer option.
-The annual fee is a manageable $29, and it’s waived for the first year and waived altogether for those who have the Preferred or Ultimate banking package.
-The 12.99% interest rate is among the lowest around, making it suitable for consolidating your debt.
+At a glance: For those who bank with Scotiabank, the Scotiabank Value Visa offers an enticing balance transfer option.
+The annual fee is a manageable $29, and the fee is waived for the first year or waived altogether if you have Scotia’s Preferred or Ultimate banking package.
+The 13.99% interest rate is among the lowest around, making it suitable for consolidating your debt.

 Pros